expo/expo/docs/pages/technical-specs/expo-updates-0.md

 content-type: application/javascript
 ```

-The asset endpoints MUST be served with a `cache-control` header set to an appropriately short period of time.
+An asset is RECOMMENDED to be served with a `cache-control` header set to a long duration as an asset located at a given URL must not change.
 For example:

 ```
-cache-control: max-age=0, private
+cache-control: public, max-age=31536000, immutable
 ```

 ### Compression